Best Picasa Alternative (Replacement Image Editor)

 Editing is functional, allowing you to crop, rotate, remove blemishes and apply basic changes such as contrast, shadows and black point, as well as using Apple Photos’ smart Auto Enhance tool.

-Advanced tools such as stitching and content-aware object removal are not available, but Apple Photos will process raw files from popular camera brands.
+Advanced tools are not available, but it has some powerful AI features like the Clean Up tool that removes unwanted objects from your pictures.
+Apple Photos will process raw files from popular camera brands.

 If you use an Apple device to take Live Photos, there are some funky options for editing them, not to mention video.